 August is typically the beginning of the season for the most sightings, with September and October also thought to be ideal months.

 Borneo's orangutans basked in the spotlight when Dame Judi Dench visited an orangutan sanctuary during filming of her documentary, Wild Borneo Adventure, for ITV.

 August is one of the best times for us non-knighted folk to head to this South-East Asian island paradise to try for a wild sighting.

-Danum Valley in Sabah (the northern part of the island) offers 400 sq km of rainforest reserve for wild orangutans to swing in.
+Danum Valley in Sabah (in the northern part of the island) offers 400 sq km of rainforest reserve for wild orangutans to swing in.
 Travel along the Kinabatangan River, too, to try and see these magnificent creatures in their homes.

 Unlike polar bears, we think it's fair to say that grizzlies do look a little bit mean.
 They're quite elusive, too: there are only around 150 bears living within the Yellowstone Natonal Park itself, or around 700 in the Greater Yellowstone Area.

-Yellowstone National Park's official website suggests Lamar Valley and Hayden Valley as two of your best sighting spots, also noting that Dunraven Pass, Swan Lake Flats, and Gardiners Hole are also good places to try.
+Lamar Valley and Hayden Valley are two of your best sighting spots, but Dunraven Pass, Swan Lake Flats and Gardiners Hole are also good places to try.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!